66% waitlist reduction from first appointment to diagnosis with QbTest

 • 34% reduction in the number of appointments needed to reach a diagnosis

-Prior to introducing QbTest into their pathway, Ciaran explains that there were a large number of school observations that they would partake in.
+Before introducing objective solutions into their pathway, Ciaran explains that there were a large number of school observations that they would partake in.
 This often led to a long wait time between an assessment and diagnosis.
-The introduction of QbTest saw a reduction of 66% from first appointment to diagnosis.
+The introduction of digital ADHD tests saw a reduction of 66% from the first appointment to diagnosis.

-The diagnostic reports at AfC suggest that the integration of QbTest added an objective element to their assessments which staff valued; with 88% of clinicians saying that having QbTest increased their confidence in giving a diagnosis, and agreeing that QbTest should be used routinely as part of the diagnostic assessment.
-Additionally, 100% of clinicians confirmed that QbTest was easy to incorporate into the assessment process.
+The diagnostic reports at AfC suggest that the integration of Qbtesting added an objective element to their assessments.
+88% of clinicians said that having objective data increased their confidence in giving a diagnosis, and agreed it should be a routine part of the diagnostic assessment.
+Additionally, 100% of clinicians confirmed that Qbtesting was easy to incorporate into the assessment process.

 – Dr. Jo Steer, Associate Director Emotional Health Service